omarMostafaAbdElhamedddd/omarMostafaAbdElhamedddd/README.md

 <h1 align="center">Hi 👋, I'm Omar Mostafa</h1>
-<h3 align="center">A freelance Flutter developer with a knack for building complex and feature-rich mobile applications.
+<h3 align="center">A freelancer Flutter developer with a knack for building complex and feature-rich mobile applications.
 I have developed numerous sophisticated apps that prioritize user experience and robust performance.</h3>

 - 🔭 I’m currently working on **as freelancer flutter developer**